abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 When wework's S-1 came out, beyond the nutty softbank battle about whether to IPO + what price, they were panned for some bananas accounting term that they made up[^ebitda].

-I haven't heard netflix accused of any accounting shenanigans?
-But my model of netflix is that they depend on raising money to create content, have to create the same amount of content every year, so they're raising to buy assets which depreciate in a year.
+netflix depreciates their content on a varying calendar; originals mostly 4 years, chelsea handler right away[^content].
+Perhaps 4 years is justified by real subscriber behavior.
+If not, netflix is in the same business as moviepass; borrowing money to buy content at retail prices, then sell at a discount.

+The effect of content on retention is probably mediated by whether competing streaming services are also adding good content.
-They're competing in this with amazon, which uses free videos to sell scammy prime[^stoller], and apple, which has more cash than god *and* which collected 30% of netflix's itunes revenue through 2018[^apple-netflix].
+Their competition, btw, is amazon, which uses free videos to sell scammy prime[^stoller], and apple, which has more cash than god *and* which kept 30% of netflix's itunes revenue until 2018[^apple-netflix].
+It can't be good that the only fighters willing to enter this ring don't need to make money on content.

 [^ebitda]: [community adjusted ebitda](https://www.finnotes.org/terms/community-adjusted-ebitda).
 I'm not an accountant but my understanding is this is ebitda but also not including expenses

 [^apple-netflix]: [netflix stopped accepting itunes](https://venturebeat.com/2018/12/28/netflix-permanently-pulls-itunes-billing-for-new-users/) in dec 2018 per venturebeat

 [^stoller]: matt stoller on the [amazon antitrust suit](https://mattstoller.substack.com/p/judges-behaving-badly-amazon-antitrust?s=r). search for 'three steps' for his short explanation of prime's fee structure to seller and why they were getting sued

+[^content]: [netflix content accounting](https://www.fool.com/investing/2017/07/19/how-netflix-accounts-for-all-of-its-content-spendi.aspx), motley fool, Adam Levy (2017).
+It links to this 2016 article saying [espn spends more on content than anyone else](https://www.fool.com/investing/2016/10/27/espn-spends-more-on-content-than-anyone-else-inclu.aspx), which I suspect is no longer true, but is relevant in that cable subsidizes the cost of espn; by quietly drawing from a pool that is larger than their actual users, espn probably increased the price of sports licenses above the true demand.
+More recent [2021 netflix IR deck](https://s22.q4cdn.com/959853165/files/doc_downloads/2020/01/IR-Content-Accounting-Slides-Jan-2020.pdf) on content accounting talks about ASC 920, a GAAP 'accounting standards codification' on how to account for digital content, and says 4 years is still their average amortization.

 ## bread, games and involution